glv2/peercoin-blockchain-parser/README.md

     (rdbms-get-unspent-transactions "PWFNV1Cvq7nQBRyRueuYzwmDNXUGpgNkBC")

+To get the list of the addresses with a positive balance at block 12345:

+    (rdbms-get-balances-at-block 12345)

 ## Donations

 If you find this program useful and want to make a donation, you can send coins to the following Peercoin address: **PWFNV1Cvq7nQBRyRueuYzwmDNXUGpgNkBC**.